MTSyntho/Encore-Karaoke-CI/README.md

 # Encore Karaoke Player

 **Experience the ultimate Asian-style KTV experience right on your computer!
-Bring the arcade and KTV lounge straight to your living room.**
+Bring the arcade and KTV lounge straight to your living room, without buying an expensive machine!**

 </div>